Chapter VI:

 ‘Boys,’ Bellatrix warned, handing Sirius his mug.
 ‘If you start fighting, I’ll feed you to a real dragon.’

 Regulus gasped.
-‘I am the real dragon!’
+‘I am a real dragon!’

 That made Bellatrix laugh.
 ‘Then you’ll have to eat yourself, little cousin.’